 “Are you?”
 I chug the last of my wine.
 We hold our glasses up to toast again.

-“To your father, who didn’t bullshit, God rest his soul.”
+“To your father, who didn’t bullshit.”
 Mother clanks her glass against mine and takes a huge swig.

 “Dear, let’s cut to the chase.
 You don’t really want to change yourself, you want to change the men you’re with.”
 She finishes her second wine.
 “And you can’t change men.
 And love isn’t being with one that’s perfect.
 Love is 20 percent unhappiness, 10 percent struggle, 50 percent compromise, 20 percent comfort, and maybe 5 percent bliss if you’re lucky.”
 Mother signals the waiter over and orders another round.